Pre-Code Hollywood: Horror and science fiction films

 In Freaks, director Tod Browning of Dracula fame helms a film that depicts a traveling circus populated by a group of carnival "freaks".
 Browning cast actual carnival sideshow performers, including people with dwarfism, an intersex person, conjoined twins, and "the armless and legless man billed as the 'living torso.
 Although circus freak shows were common in the early 1930s, the film was their first depiction on screen.
 The film includes scenes of the disabled characters performing mundane tasks, including one of the "living torso" lighting a match and then a cigarette with his mouth.
 The film was accompanied by a sensational marketing campaign that asked sexually suggestive questions such as "Do the Siamese Twins make love?", "What sex is the half-man half-woman?", and "Can a full grown woman truly love a midget?"
-In response to negative test screenings, studio Metro-Goldwyn-Mayer cut the film from its original 90 minutes runtime to just over one hour.
+In response to negative test screenings, studio Metro-Goldwyn-Mayer cut the film from its original 90 minutes to just over one hour.
 Surprisingly, given its reaction to Frankenstein, the state of Kansas objected to nothing in Freaks.
 However, other states, such as Georgia, were repulsed by the film and it was not shown in many locales.
 The film later became a cult classic spurred by midnight movie showings, but it was a box-office bomb in its original release.

 In Island of Lost Souls (1932), an adaptation of H. G. Wells' science-fiction novel The Island of Doctor Moreau, Charles Laughton plays yet another mad scientist with a God complex.
 As Moreau, Laughton creates a mad scientist's island paradise, an unmonitored haven where he is free to create a race of man-beasts and Lota, a beast-woman he wants to mate with a normal human male.
 A castaway lands on his island, providing him an opportunity to see how far his science experiment, the barely clothed, attractive Lota, has come.
 The castaway discovers Moreau vivisecting one of the beast-men and attempts to leave the island.
 He runs into the camp of the man-beasts and Moreau beats them back with a whip.
 The film ends with Lota dead, the castaway rescued, and the man-beasts chanting, "Are we not men?" as they attack and then vivisect Moreau.
 The film has been described as "a rich man's Freaks" due to its esteemed source material.
 Wells, however, despised the movie for its lurid excesses.
 It was rejected by 14 local censor boards in the United States, and considered "against nature" in Great Britain, where it was banned until 1958.